ianrose/ianrose.me/src/articles/permanent-redirect-github-project-page.md

   name: Ian Rose
 ---

-The setup, you have your personal page at username.github.io with a custom domain, like custom.me.
+**The setup**, you have your personal page at username.github.io with a custom domain, like custom.me.
 You have also created a project page for one of your repositories that by default would exist at custom.me/projectname.

 This is assuming you have `projectname.io` already setup with the proper CNAME in the root of your site and your DNS working using CloudFlare.